 Should you take things away from your kids?
 The answer for me is maybe.
-Should you take your teens phone away from them?
-No probably not, but should you turn the internet off for repeated bad behaviour or remove the charging cable, then yes I think so.
-But here, I’m talking about repeated behaviour where you’ve repeatedly demonstrated other behaviours/models.
+Should you take your teens’ phone away from them?
+No probably not, but should you turn the internet off for repeated bad behaviour or remove the charging cable, then yes, maybe.
+But here, I’m talking about repeated behaviour where you’ve repeatedly set out the expectations and demonstrated other behaviours/models.

 Be Realistic About Your Expectations

 You must be realistic in your expectations of the child.
-This is one of the biggest reason for kids losing their shit, in my opinion.
+This is one of the biggest reasons for kids losing their shit, in my opinion.

-Is what you’re asking age appropriate?
-Is it relevant?
+Is what you’re asking age-appropriate?
+Is it relevant to the situation?
 Does it last too long?
 Are there no positive rewards for their good behaviour?
 Is your child exceptionally tired or ill?

 Expecting a toddler to sit still and be quiet for any more than 20-30 minutes is going to be unrealistic whereas a teenager would be more than capable of sitting still for a few hours.